BabyVLM-V2: Toward Developmentally Grounded Pretraining and Benchmarking of Vision Foundation Models: Experiments

 \subsection{Ablating the pretraining data}

 The speech transcripts in our pretraining set could be noisy because the naturalistic child-directed utterances are often misaligned with the children's visual intake.
 We study their impact on the pretrained models by replacing the transcripts with video captions generated by GPT-4o (see Appendix~\ref{app:additionalexp} for how we prompt GPT-4o).
 We train \ourmodel-synthetic on this altered pretraining dataset and present the results in Table~\ref{tab:synthetic_utterance}.
-Overall, the synthetic captions improve performance, especially on tasks that demand semantic reasoning (\taskPictureVocabulary) and a long attention window (\taskMemory).
+Overall, the synthetic captions improve performance, especially on tasks that demand semantic reasoning (\taskCounting) and a long attention window (\taskMemory).
 However, the gains are modest, suggesting that our minimally curated pretraining set already provides strong supervision.
-In future work, novel pretraining algorithms can likely mine stronger supervision from this organic pretraining set.